-It must be ensured that the ICF is protected from pressure transients like "liquid hammer" in the
+It must be ensured that the ICF is protected from pressure transients like "liquid hammer" in the system.

+Welding

-Welding (fig. 2 and 3) The ICF valve station can be welded by using either TIG/MIG/SMAW welding (fig. 2) or gas welding/brazing (fig. 3 a/b).
+The ICF valve station can be welded by using either TIG/MIG/SMAW welding (fig. 2) or gas welding (fig. 3).